Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Posterior Cluster Summaries

-The results of the posterior summary estimates for cluster allocation can be seen in Section~\ref{section1}, Figure~\ref{BP_galaxy_all}, where we present cluster allocation estimates and the corresponding uncertainties, generated using three and four components from the Gaussian finite mixture model summary.
-These were obtained via conditional probabilities and k-means loss, as shown in Figures~\ref{BP_galaxy_three} and~\ref{BP_galaxy_four}, respectively.
+Figure~\ref{BP_galaxy_all}, plots (a) and (b) in Section~\ref{section1}, illustrates an application of posterior summary estimates for cluster allocation under the conditional and k-means losses, respectively.
+The cluster allocation estimates and associated uncertainties were generated using three and four components.

-One of the drawbacks of the presented approaches that we observed in the numerical experiments is related to label switching \citep{jasra2005markov,fruhwirth2006finite} resulting from the numerical method used for obtaining the cluster allocations in \eqref{cluster_kmax} and \eqref{kmeans_possum} under the conditional allocation and k-means loss, respectively.
-Under this scenario, we propose to order the parameters associated with the location parameters as $\boldsymbol{\gamma'}_{1}^{(m)}<\dots < \boldsymbol{\gamma'}_{K^*}^{(m)}$ and the centroids $\boldsymbol{\xi}_{1}^{(m)}<\dots<\boldsymbol{\xi}_{K^* }^{(m)}$.
-This process is similar to the methodology adopted by \cite{malsiner2016model}, in cases where there's label switching on the posterior samples in finite mixture models.
+A drawback of the approaches presented in this section, observed in the numerical experiments, is label switching \citep{papastamoulis2010artificial,fruhwirth2011dealing,malsiner2016model}, arising from the numerical methods used to obtain the cluster allocations and under the conditional allocation and k-means loss, respectively.
+To address this, we order the location parameters in \eqref{cond_possum} as $\boldsymbol{\gamma'}_{1}^{(m)}<\dots < \boldsymbol{\gamma'}_{K^*}^{(m)}$ and the centroids in \eqref{kmeans_possum2} as $\boldsymbol{\xi}_{1}^{(m)}<\dots<\boldsymbol{\xi}_{K^* }^{(m)}$, in a similar process to \cite{fruhwirth2011dealing} for handling label switching in posterior samples of finite mixture models.